 So if you’re one of those people who wonder about using “article spinners” for additional content…. don’t do it.
 It’s not worth ruining your reputation.

-Are Your Headlines Compelling?
+Are Your Headlines Catchy?

-Did you know that visitors will usually read only 20% of your article.
+Did you know that visitors will usually read only 20% of your article?
 What??
 I know that’s hard to swallow after you’ve worked so hard to write it, but those are the current statistics.

-In our fast paced lives with an abundance of information at our fingertips, we’ve all become scanners.
+In our fast-paced lives with an abundance of information at our fingertips, we’ve all become scanners.
 I’m guilty of it myself.
 We’re often looking for that one piece of information and quickly scan the article to see if it’s there.